 From Dream Trip to Real Trip

 - Of course, start by dreaming.
 This is important.
 Dream.
 Dream wildly.
 Don't think just in terms of a bucket list.
 Dream about the kind of travel you want to do.
 Solo travel?
+Yes, but what else?
 Food travel?
 Volunteer travel?
-Dream about how long you want to travel or how often.
+Dream about how long you want to travel and how often.
 The bigger the dream the better your travels.
 Read:

 - Personal Thoughts about Solo Travel Musings, memories, and lessons learned, along with links to helpful and inspirational posts: some personal thoughts on solo travel.

 - Culinary Travel Experiences Around the World You can learn a lot about a destination through its cuisine.
 Here is a selection of our culinary travel experiences around the world.

 - Solo Hiking: What You Need to Know to Hike Alone Solo hiking requires a bit more thought.
 Here’s what you need to know to hike alone plus tips for packing, gear, and great destinations.

 - Solo Travel Europe: Photos by Readers Enjoy these Europe photos, all contributed by readers of Solo Traveler and members of the Solo Travel Society from their various trips.

 - Talk.
 Tell people about your solo dream trip, what you want to do, and why.
 The more you explain it to others the more real it will become to you.
 As you talk, you'll better understand why you must go and, having put it out into the world, there will be a bit of pressure to act.
 You can even ask people to help keep you on track to your dream.
 You can make yourself accountable to them for realizing your travel dreams.

 - Schedule.
 Carve out the time that you need.
 You may only need your regular vacation days or you may need a leave of absence.
 Be creative and you can negotiate what you require in life.
 (Oh, did I say life?
 Of course, I meant travel!)
 Read: